Search

 AWG amendment provides for tougher penalties for sanction violations

 Due to the ongoing Russian war of aggression against Ukraine, the EU wants to make it easier to prosecute violations of EU sanctions.
-The corresponding Directive (EU) 2024/1226 came into force on May 19, 2024 and must be transposed into German law by May 20, 2025.
-The draft bill to amend the Foreign Trade and Payments Act and other legislation is currently before the Bundestag.
-The amendment to the Foreign Trade and Payments Act (AWG) provides for harsher penalties for sanction violations overall.
+On January 15, 2026, the Bundestag passed an amendment to the Foreign Trade and Payments Act (AWG).
+Germany is thus implementing Directive (EU) 2024/1226, which came into force on May 19, 2024.
+The Act on the Adaptation of Offenses and Sanctions for Violations of Restrictive Measures of the European Union provides for harsher penalties for sanction violations overall.
+Numerous violations that were previously only punishable by fines will be criminalized.
+At the same time, new criminal offenses will be added.
 In addition, the previous “waiting period” of two days after new sanctions come into force is to be abolished.
 Here is an overview of the most important planned changes:

 Introduction of particularly serious cases in cases of concealment of sanction violations